-If you suffer from menstrual migraine, you might worry that you’ll also be prone to get migraines triggered by hormonal changes that happen in your body during pregnancy, but there’s good news.
+If you suffer from menstrual migraine, you might worry that you’ll also be prone to get headaches triggered by hormonal changes that happen in your body during pregnancy, but there’s good news.
 Dr. Crystal points out that many people who have menstrual migraine actually see an improvement in their condition while pregnant.

 If you’re not lucky enough to experience fewer migraine attacks during pregnancy, what can you do to treat them?
-It turns out that, while pregnant, many prescription and over-the-counter medications are considered unsafe or risky, or just haven’t been researched enough for doctors to be confident making a recommendation.
+It turns out that when you're pregnant, many prescription and over-the-counter medications are considered unsafe or risky, or just haven’t been researched enough for doctors to be confident making a recommendation.

 According to Dr. Crystal, “acetaminophen (Tylenol®) and metoclopramide (Reglan®), which can help relieve nausea and pain, are the safest medications to take.”
 She adds that some obstetricians may prescribe ondansetron to treat severe nausea “and consider it to be safe.”

 That being said, Dr. Crystal notes that it is always best to take the lowest effective dose, even of approved medications.

-Non-steroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen (Advil®, Motrin®) are not safe in the first or third trimesters.
+Non-steroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen (Advil®, Motrin®) are not safe to take in the first or third trimesters.
 Similarly, you should not take naproxen (Aleve®) while pregnant.
 It may be safe during the second trimester, but only if specifically approved by your doctor.

 Dr. Crystal adds that while many obstetricians will advise against using triptans while pregnant, they could be safe when used occasionally.
 Doctors may prescribe opiates for severe headaches while you’re pregnant, but they “must be used sparingly,” she says.

-Check with your doctor before taking any migraine treatment, to be sure they’re safe for you and your pregnancy.
+Check with your doctor before taking any migraine treatment, to be sure it's safe for you and your pregnancy.

 The two safest medications, acetaminophen and metoclopramide, can be mixed.
 You can also combine acetaminophen and ondansetron, Dr. Crystal notes.